qingxin-yuan/pong/README.md

 # Pong Game

-A basic pong game using SVGs.
+A pong game using SVGs built with JavaScript.

 ## Setup